Happy New Year!

 3. Get some furniture and hang things on my walls.
 We moved into this new house just about two years ago.
 If you’ve seen our kitchen, it might appear as if we live in a state of togetherness, but I assure you that every other room has a ways to go.
 Furniture is hard.

-I haven’t made any specific food resolutions… but if eating healthier in the new year is one of yours, this salad is a good tasty place to start.
-It’s light, yet satisfying, and packs a nice kick.
-Sweet pears and paper-thin fennel are tossed in a tangy dijon vinaigrette.
-Salty feta ads a richness (and just a little bit goes a long way).
+I haven’t made any specific food resolutions… but if eating healthier in the new year is one of yours, this fennel & pear salad is a good tasty place to start.
+It’s light, yet satisfying, and it packs a nice kick.
+Sweet pears and paper-thin fennel are tossed in a tangy Dijon vinaigrette.
+Salty feta adds richness (and just a little bit goes a long way).

 - 2 ripe pears, sliced about ⅛ inch thick